-And, I don’t know.
-I felt like posting something vibrant, futuristic, colorful and mesmerizing.
-I searched and searched thru my computer files until I arrived to the correct folder.
-Ladies and gentlemen (peal of drums), I present you the biggest city in China, SHANGHAI!!!
+I felt like posting something vibrant, futuristic, colorful, and mesmerizing.
+I searched and searched thru my computer files until I arrived in the correct folder.
+Ladies and gentlemen (peal of drums), I present to you the biggest city in China, SHANGHAI!!!

 I am sure you recognize this skyline (don’t this picture make you smile?).

 Pudong gets its name from its location with respect to the Huangpu River.
-It is located at the east bank of the body of water.
-The contrast between old barges navigating in front of ultra modern buildings shows the extremes one still encounters in China.
+It is located on the east bank of the body of water.
+The contrast between old barges navigating in front of ultra-modern buildings shows the extremes one still encounters in China.

 The Shanghai World Financial Center contains the tallest observation deck in the world.
 I thought the observation deck in the new Burj Khalifa topped the one in this building.
 According to different sources, the one in Shanghai continues to be the tallest one in the world.

 And like you can imagine, I ascended to the observation deck.
-I kind of freaked out since I am a little bit scared of heights (what I am not scared off anyway?).
+I kind of freaked out since I am a little bit scared of heights (what I am not scared of anyway?).
 This observatory was intense because the floor is made of glass and you can see the cars below from the top.
-I had to auto motivate me to come out of the elevator.
+I had to auto motivate myself to come out of the elevator.

 However, as scared as I was, it felt great to take a look at the massiveness of Shanghai from the top.
 I had a good view of the top of the Jin Mao Building.

 Then, I was able to admire the entire city.
 What a sight!!
 It expanded beyond what the eyes can see.